kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : This is the full 2.5 hour Elaine Stritch at Liberty, ripped directly from the DVD.
 It was also run through an AI-powered HD upscaler to 1080p.

+#### Hey, Mr. Producer!: The Musical World of Cameron Mackintosh - 1998
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Colm Wilkinson, Lea Salonga, Russ Abbot, Julie Andrews, Michael Ball, John Barrowman, Peter Bayliss, Brian Blessed, Vadim Bondar, Kevyn Brackett, David Campbell, Judi Dench, Hal Fowler, Maria Friedman, Ellen Greene, Ruthie Henshall, Laurie Holloway, Jasna Ivir, Hugh Jackman, Teddy Kempner, Trent Kendall, Monroe Kent III, David Kernan, Tom Lehrer

+NOTES
+: Live recording of a 1998 concert given at the Lyceum Theater, London, as introduced by Dame Julie Andrews , in the presence of Her Majesty the Queen and HRH the Duke of Edinburgh.
+It was originally recorded for television. this 164 minutes concert, with at least 56 songs, from some of the biggest, most popular musicals to play New York's Broadway and/or London's West End, shows the magic and influence of Cameron Mackintosh on the world of musical theater. it brings together on one stage quite a few theatrical and celluloid stars, for a total of over 200 performers.

 #### Lea Salonga in Concert - Great Performances - November 27, 2020
 {: .no_toc .d-inline-block }